codepilotsf/ezpz-ui/src/routes/(home)/+page.md

   Item added to cart.
 </Alert>

+---

-### Modifying Components
+### Modifying or Creating Components
 Component files are well organized and commented to make it easy to understand what's going on.
 You can modify the components as much or as little as you like.
 You can also delete the ones you don't need.
 Be sure to also remove the reference from `lib/ui/index.js`.

-### Custom Components

-LIB/UI components can also be extended to add new functionality.
-Using one of the existing components as a template, you can create your own components that reference the same styles set in `lib/ui/style.css` and add them to the `lib/ui` directory.
+Using one of the existing components as a template, you can also create your own components and add them to the `lib/ui` directory.
 Remember to also add a line to export your custom component from `lib/ui/index.js`.

 <Footer />